 - Collision system not punishing enough

-F1 2012 is a solid package, with an immersive atmosphere, terrific gameplay and a deep career mode.
-This game has lots to offer, specially to those willing to take on the challenge and learn the rules of the sport and the subtleties of the gameplay mechanics.
-Give this fine game the opportunity and you may end a F1 fan too!
+F1 2012 is a solid package, with an immersive atmosphere, terrific gameplay, and a deep career mode.
+This game has lots to offer, especially to those willing to take on the challenge and learn the rules of the sport and the subtleties of the gameplay mechanics.
+Give this fine game the opportunity and you may end an F1 fan too!